wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 61988

 We all use flash drives instead of the older floppy disk standard of last century.
-The problem with USB is that it isn&#8217;t made to boot like a floppy disk.
+The problem with USB is that it isn't made to boot like a floppy disk.
 Motherboards now support booting from USB drives made to look like hard drives.
 This guide is a step by step process running on Ubuntu.

 Tags Guides USB DOS Boot